Blackwater to Wokingham walk

 For the main route, head south-east along Church Lane to the B3348.
-A little way off to the right, a permissive path lets you cut through a large fruit farm to Lower Sandhurst Road.
+A little way off to the right, a permissive path would let you cut through a large fruit farm to Lower Sandhurst Road.
 Turn left onto the road and go along it for 350m to the car park for Moor Green Lakes.

-- Alternatively, take the footpath heading south from the back of the churchyard to the junction of the B3348 and B3016, the location of another (possibly closed) lunch pub, the Greyhound.
-Follow Cricket Hill and its continuation (Lower Sandhurst Road) for over 1 km to Moor Green Lakes.
+- Alternatively, take the footpath heading south from the back of the churchyard to the junction of the B3348 and B3016, the location of another possible lunch pub, the Greyhound.
+Continue along Cricket Hill and Lower Sandhurst Road for over 1 km to Moor Green Lakes.

 Main route (2 km)